Skip to content

 Get Started

 Television Simulator ‘99 (TVS) is a configurable web-based media frontend that simulates an analog TV, tuner, receiver and cable headend.
 It is a web-based application and needs to be hosted on a web server to be used.
-There are two currently supported ways of running TVS:
+Here are three ways to get started:

 TVS is designed to run on all platforms that support the latest version of the Chromium browser.
 Browsers like Google Chrome, Brave, Edge, etc. will work.
 Firefox and Safari may run but support is not guaranteed.